cybozu-go/nyamber/docs/design.md

 A deployment that controls Runner Pod.
 It create Runner pod which runs dctest and service to access Runner pod.

-#### `Autovirtualdc-controller`
+#### `autovirtualdc-controller`

-A deployment that create and delete VirutualDC resources at the set time.
+A deployment that create and delete VirutualDC resources according to set schedule.
+- startSchedule and stopSchedule are empty: controller create virtualdc immediately
+- startSchedule and stopSchedule are set: calculate NextTime from those schedule and set time to status
+  - nextStartTime < now and nextstopTime < now: do nothing
+  - now < nextStartTime and nextStopTime < now: start virtualdc
+  - nextStopTime < now and now < nextStartTime: stop virtualdc
+  - nextStartTime < now and nextStopTime < now: stop virtualdc

 #### Runner pod (nyamber-runner)